CircuitSetup/Flux-Capacitor_backup/README.md

   - enter *192.168.4.1* into the field *IP address of TCD*
   - check the option *Wait for TCD-WiFi*
   - click on *Save*.
-- After the FC has restarted, re-enter the FC's Config Portal, and
+- After the FC has restarted, re-enter the FC's Config Portal (while the TCD is powered) and
-  - click on *Configure WiFi*
+  - click on *Configure WiFi*,
   - enter *TCD-AP* into the *SSID* field; leave all other fields empty
   - click on *Save*.

-Using this configuration enables the FC to receive notifications about time travel and alarm wirelessly.
+Using this configuration enables the FC to receive notifications about time travel and alarm wirelessly, and to query the TCD for data.

 In this setup, in order to access the FC's Config Portal, connect your hand held or computer to the TCD's AP ("TCD-AP"), and direct your browser to http://flux.local ; if that does not work, go to the TCD's keypad menu, press ENTER until "BTTFN CLIENTS" is shown, hold ENTER, and look for the FC's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display).